-Let Us Help You Explore Nevada's Unique Irrevocable Trusts
+Let Us Help You Explore Delaware's Unique Advantages

-The State of Nevada promotes innovative trust laws and can offer attractive income tax advantages for high-net-worth families and individuals.
-As a result, if you establish an irrevocable trust (a trust that can only be modified or terminated by your beneficiary) in Nevada you may be able to employ several strategic advantages that may not be available in other states.
+The State of Delaware promotes innovative trust laws and can offer attractive income tax advantages for high-net-worth families and individuals.
+As a result, if you establish an irrevocable trust (a trust that can only be modified or terminated by your beneficiary) in Delaware you may be able to employ several strategic advantages that may not be available in some other states

 - Elimination or minimization of taxes on trust assets